moment/momentjs.com/docs/moment/01-parsing/03-string-format.md

 moment("12-25-1995", "MM-DD-YYYY");
 ```

-The parser ignores non-alphanumeric characters, so both of the following will return the same thing.
+The parser ignores non-alphanumeric characters by default, so both of the following will return the same thing.

 ```javascript
 moment("12-25-1995", "MM-DD-YYYY");